Mental Health and Wellbeing at University

 Other students may be living with more enduring mental health difficulties which require additional support, including adjustments to study.
 Whatever your need, the Mental Health Team are eager to ensure that students with mental health difficulties receive advice, information and support as needed to facilitate academic work and participation in University life.

-The Mental Health Team
+The Mental Health and Wellbeing Team

 - identify support needs and reasonable adjustments